Perturbed $(2n-1)$-Dimensional Kepler Problem and the Nilpotent Adjoint Orbits of $U(n, n)$

-Kepler problem (not only by historical reasons) is one of the most fundamental subjects of celestial mechanics and quantum mechanics \cite{iwai,toshihiro,malkin,macintosh,mladenov,zwanzi}.
-Such questions as Moser \cite{moser} and Kustaanheimo-Stiefel \cite{stiefel} regularization procedures as well as the relationship between of them \cite{kummer} are well known for celestial mechanics specialists.
-Also the questions concerning the quantization of the Kepler system and the MIC-Kepler system, which is its natural generalization, are the subject of many publications, e.g. see \cite{meng,mladenov2,mladenov,oh,os,simms}.
-There are other interesting generalizations of Kepler and MIC-Kepler problems, for example see \cite{bm,meng4,meng2,meng3}.
+Kepler problem (not only for historical reasons) is one of the most fundamental subjects of celestial mechanics and quantum mechanics \cite{iwai,toshihiro,malkin,macintosh,mladenov,zwanzi}.
+Such questions as Moser \cite{moser} and Kustaanheimo--Stiefel \cite{stiefel} regularization procedures as well as the relationship between them~\cite{kummer} are well known for celestial mechanics specialists.
+Also the questions concerning the quantization of the Kepler system and the MIC-Kepler system, which is its natural generalization, are the subject of many publications, see, e.g., \cite{oh,malkin,meng,mladenov2,mladenov,os,simms}.
+There are other interesting generalizations of Kepler and MIC-Kepler problems, for example see \cite{bm,iwai3, meng,meng4,meng2,meng3}.

-Initially the group $U(2,2)$, being a natural extension of the Poincare group, was recognized as the dynamical group \cite{barut,malkin} for the three-dimensional Kepler problem.
+Initially the group $U(2,2)$, being a natural extension of the Poincar\'e group, was recognized as the dynamical group \cite{barut,iwai,iwai2,iwai3, toshihiro,kummer,malkin} for the three-dimensional Kepler and MIC-Kepler problems.
 Consequently, the group $U(n,n)$ plays the same role for higher dimensional case.
-Taking this fact into account, in the present paper we study various Hamiltonian systems which have $U(n,n)$ as a dynamical group.
+Taking this fact into account, in the present paper we study various Hamiltonian systems that have $U(n,n)$ as a dynamical group.
 They are related to the adjoint nilpotent orbits of $U(n,n)$ and could be interpreted as some natural generalizations of Kepler problem.